Sweeping the oceans - suspect and

 of terranes.
 There is a uniformitarian component to this idea,

-amount of country sized-real estate embedded in oceanic crust
+amount of small country or state sized real estate embedded in oceanic crust

 a subduction zone?
 The basic idea is that it gets plastered on

-to the edge of the overriding plate.
+to the edge of the overriding plate (it accretes).
 As you will see terrane behavior

 is much richer than this simplified description.